 SI.
-No. Place/Date No. of Particip ants Issues discussed Opinion & consensus about the Project 23.
-Meeting and Orientation on SWM of NERCCDIP to the Headmen and leaders and Local MLA 27 September 2013 40 1.
-Details of project 2.
-Development of the area 3.
-Employment opportunity for the locals 4.
-Pollution in the area .
-After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
-3. They want environment to be clean, which has been planned in the project.
-4. The local youth should get employment according to their education and capability.
-5. Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
-6. The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
-8. Overall development of the area should be of priority to the project authority.
-9. There should be more discussion with the locality people.
-10. Project authority should take proper care to combat jaundice & other diseases afflicting the locality 24.
-Consultative Meeting with the Executive Committee Members of Nongrah Dorbar Shnong 8 Nov 2013 16 1.
-Details of project 2.
-Development of the area 3.
-Employment opportunity for the locals 4.
-Pollution in the area .
-After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
-3. They want environment to be clean, which has been planned in the project.
-4. The local youth should get employment according to their education and capability.
-5. Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
-6. The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
-8. Overall development of the area should be of priority to the project authority.
-9. There should be more discussion with the locality people.
-10. Project authority should take proper care to combat jaundice & other diseases afflicting the locality 25.
-Consultative Meeting and census taking with the Rag Pickers/Sorters at Marten waste Dumping site 25 Nov 13 26 Details of project Development of the area Employment opportunity for the locals. other discusses amoung the locality
+No. Place/Date No. of Particip Issues discussed Opinion & consensus about the Project ants 23.
+Meeting and Orientation on SWM of NERCCDIP to the Headmen and leaders and Local MLA 27 Septmeber 2013 40 Details of project Development of the area Employment opportunity for the locals Pollution in the area After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
+They want environment to be clean, which has been planned in the project.
+The local youth should get employment according to their education and capability.
+Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
+The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
+Overall development of the area should be of priority to the project authority.
+There should be more discussion with the locality people.
+Project authority should take proper care to combat jaundice & other diseases afflicting the locality 24.
+Consultative Meeting with the Executive Committee Members of Nongrah Dorbar Shnong 8 Nov 2013 16 Details of project Development of the area Employment opportunity for the locals Pollution in the area After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
+They want environment to be clean, which has been planned in the project.
+The local youth should get employment according to their education and capability.
+Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
+The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
+Overall development of the area should be of priority to the project authority.
+There should be more discussion with the locality people.
+Project authority should take proper care to combat jaundice & other diseases afflicting the locality

+SI.
+No. Place/Date No. of Particip ants Issues discussed Opinion & consensus about the Project 25.
+Consultative Meeting and census taking with the Rag Pickers/Sorters at Marten waste Dumping site 25 Nov 2013 26 Details of project Development of the area Employment opportunity for the locals